joolstorrentecalo/gitlab-foss/doc/subscriptions/gitlab_com/index.md

 When your subscription expires, you can continue to use paid features of GitLab for 14 days.
 On the 15th day, paid features are no longer available.
 You can continue to use free features.

-For example, if a subscription has a start date of January 1, 2024 and an end date of January 1, 2025:

-- It expires at 11:59:59 PM UTC December 31, 2024.
-- It is considered expired from 12:00:00 AM UTC January 1, 2025.
-- The grace period of 14 days starts at 12:00:00 AM UTC January 1, 2025 and ends at 11:59:59 PM UTC January 14, 2025.
-- Paid features are no longer available as of 12:00:00 AM UTC January 15, 2025.

 To resume paid feature functionality, purchase a new subscription.